The Mini Differential IR height sensing board for 3D printers provides the following features:

 Duet 0.6 electronics: wire the sensor to the Duet as shown for PROXIMITY SENSOR in this diagram (click on it for a larger version), where the blue wire is connected to OUT, the black wire is connected to GND, and the red wire is connected to VCC.

 Duet 0.8.5 and Duet WiFi electronics: wire the sensor to the 4-pin PROBE connector.
-The OUT pin on the sensor should be connected to the AD12 or IN pin on the probe connector.
+Connect sensor GND and VCC pins to Duet GND and 3V3 pins respectively.
+The OUT pin of the sensor should be connected to the AD12 or IN pin on the probe connector.
 Leave the AD14 or PC10 or MOD pin on the probe connector unconnected.

 Duet Shield: connect the board to the 4-pin proximity sensor connector on the shield.
 Connect OUT, GND and VCC on the board to pins S, G and + respectively on the 4-pin connector.
 Leave the T pin on the 4-pin connector unconnected.